Basic Statutory Rights

 As an employee, whether you full-time or part-time, you have Basic Statutory Rights at Work, based on laws passed by Parliament, covering all aspects of your employment including wages, holidays, time off and parental obligations.

-For a detailed description of your Basic Rights at work, follow this link.
+For a detailed description of all your Basic Rights and Pay at work, follow this link.

 For details of maximum weekly working hours, follow this link.

 For details of your rights to time off work. follow this link.

 If you are a Trade Union representative you are entitled to certain paid time off to fulfil your role - see details at this link.

 A Guide to Work and Redundancy, including employment contracts and your employee rights explained, can be found in the employment basics section at AdviserBook.